jp-clarke/cafe-donburi/README.md

 ## Features

 This is primarily a single page scrolling website with a sticky header to allow for user friendly navigation between sections.
-There is a single separate page with a form for bookings.
+There is a single separate page with a form for table bookings.

 ### Navigation Bar